mohitsehgal/ckeditor-nuxt-sample/README.md

 ## Introduction
 This project demonstrates how you integrate CkEditor with Nuxt.js project.
 The WYSWYG editor is refactored into `components/rich-editor.vue` which can be easily re-used in your project.
 Don't forget to include the dependencies.

+It also helps you to play around with different plugins of CKEditor like MathType, Image Upload, Media Embed etc.

 ## Build Setup